 CVE-2020-1472: Netlogon Elevation of Privilege Vulnerability (Zerologon)

-Patchworx provides patching support for healthcare companies in need of immediate assistance in protecting their networks from the risk of CVE-2020-1472: Netlogon Elevation of Privilege Vulnerability (Zerologon).
+Patchworx provides patching support for companies in need of immediate assistance in protecting their networks from the risk of CVE-2020-1472: Netlogon Elevation of Privilege Vulnerability (Zerologon).
 The CVE-2020-1472 vulnerability can be exploited and allow threat actors to gain an escalation in privilege.
-It is strongly advised for IT professionals in the healthcare industry to patch for CVE-2020-1472 to protect crucial network infrastructure from being breached.
+It is strongly advised for IT professionals to patch for CVE-2020-1472 to protect crucial network infrastructure from being breached.

 Threat actors gain an elevation of privilege via Netlogon Remote Protocol (MS-NRPC).
 By taking advantage of this vulnerability (MS-NRPC), an unauthenticated cybercriminal is able to establish a connection with a domain controller and acquire domain administrator credentials.
 Once acquired, threat actors are able to run a specialized application that causes your networks to be exposed to additional threats.